directus/directus/.changeset/beige-toys-serve.md

 "docs": patch
 ---

-Added a note about the relocation of custom migrations
+Added a note about / reflect the relocation of custom migrations